Sometimes I try to look for things to do in my spare time.

 Got spare time right now?

-And that is the best thing you can do in 10 minutes.
-And in my experience, ten minute meditation sessions are total game changers.
+These 10 minute meditation sessions are game-changers.
 They refresh you, restore you, and get you up and running again.